 So, are you ready to make the necessary commitment to make your blog profitable?

-If your answer is yes, then let’s see the 10 harsh truth about blogging.
+If your answer is yes, then let’s see the 10 harsh truths about blogging.

 1. Blogging is hard work.